Geography and International Relations (joint honours)

 Overview

-Our joint honours course allows students to pursue their own areas of interest within Geography and International Relations whilst also providing them with a solid foundation in both disciplines and a range of personal and professional skills which will serve as a springboard for their future career development.
-The programme is carefully designed to enable students to gradually develop their knowledge and skills and become autonomous, effective and independent learners.
+Our joint honours course allows you to pursue your own areas of interest within Geography and International Relations whilst also providing you with a solid foundation in both disciplines and a range of personal and professional skills which will serve as a springboard for your future career development.
+The programme is carefully designed to enable you to gradually develop your knowledge and skills and become autonomous, effective and independent learners.

 Geography is the study of space, place, society and environment and the ways in which they interconnect.
-International Relations provides students with the opportunity to develop their understanding and knowledge of world politics, focusing on issues such as nationalism, global justice, security, migration and climate change.
+International Relations provides you with the opportunity to develop your understanding and knowledge of world politics, focusing on issues such as nationalism, global justice, security, migration and climate change.

 Links between research and undergraduate teaching are an important and distinctive feature of the programme, and the combined research experience and competencies of staff have shaped its design, content and delivery.